potatoBrain07/dolfin/README.md

 ## Usage

--To run the program, type `dolfin` in your command prompt.
+- To run the program, type `dolfin` in your command prompt.

 - You can run three commands in this program.
-- 1. To encrypt a file, run this command.
+  1. To encrypt a file, run this command.
 `enc path password`
 Note: '\\' and ' \" ' are accepted in the path field
-- 2. To decrypt a file, run this program
+  2. To decrypt a file, run this program
 `dec path password`
-- 3. To exit the program, the command is `exit`
+  3. To exit the program, the command is `exit`

 ---